TikTok Tips & Strategies

 • Tap "Drafts."
 Instead of posting, save this new, combined version as a new draft.

 And you're done!
-As a final step for housekeeping, you can now go back to your profile, delete the private video you posted in Step 1, and also delete the original draft you no longer need.
+As a final housekeeping step, you can return to your profile, delete the private video you posted in Step 1, and delete the original draft you no longer need.
 This keeps your drafts folder organized and leaves you with only the final, complete version waiting to be published.

 Pro Tip: Edit Videos Outside of TikTok for Total Control

-Feeling like the in-app workaround is a little clunky?
-You’re not wrong.
+If the in-app workaround feels clunky, you're not wrong.
 For creators, social media managers, and brands who want maximum flexibility and efficiency, the professional strategy is to do your primary video editing outside of the TikTok app.

 1. Film all your raw clips with your phone's camera.